 Carbon farming or agroforestry may also be a more sustainable solution for land use than forestry alone.
 It will involve tree planting but also integrate other carbon sequestration techniques and more effective land management, which can also help meet human food needs.

 Planting trees and restoring habitats is clearly something that we need to do, and urgently, to survive the climate crisis we have created.
-But it is important to realise that tree planting alone will never be able to keep up with the staggeringly high emissions generated around the globe.
+But it is important to realize that tree planting alone will never be able to keep up with the staggeringly high emissions generated around the globe.

 Land use is a hot topic.
 Land is often in high demand.
 So dedicating huge swathes of it to tree planting may be impracticable.
 To put things into perspective, the US – which is one of the world's highest emitters – emitted around 5.8 billion tons of emissions last year.